Judge blocks Trump birth control coverage rules in 13 states | New Country 923

 OAKLAND, Calif.
-(AP) — A U.S. judge in California on Sunday blocked Trump administration rules, which would allow more employers to opt out of providing women with no-cost birth control, from taking effect in 13 states and Washington, D.C.
+(AP) — Trump administration rules that allow more employers to opt out of providing women with no-cost birth control pose “potentially dire” financial and public health consequences for 13 states and Washington, D.C., a U.S. judge said in a decision blocking the rules from taking effect in those jurisdictions.

 The changes would allow more employers, including publicly traded companies, to opt out of providing no-cost contraceptive coverage to women by claiming religious objections.
 Some private employers could also object on moral grounds.

-California and the other states argue that women would be forced to turn to state-funded programs for birth control and experience unintended pregnancies.
+An email to the Justice Department on Monday was not immediately returned.
+The department said the government shutdown may affect its response.

 “The law couldn’t be more clear — employers have no business interfering in women’s healthcare decisions,” California Attorney General Xavier Becerra said in a statement Sunday.
-“Today’s court ruling stops another attempt by the Trump Administration to trample on women’s access to basic reproductive care.
-It’s 2019, yet the Trump Administration is still trying to roll back women’s rights.
-Our coalition will continue to fight to ensure women have access to the reproductive healthcare they are guaranteed under the law.”
+“Today’s court ruling stops another attempt by the Trump Administration to trample on women’s access to basic reproductive care.”

-The U.S. Department of Justice said in court documents the rules “protect a narrow class of sincere religious and moral objectors from being forced to facilitate practices that conflict with their beliefs.”
+The DOJ said in court documents the rules “protect a narrow class of sincere religious and moral objectors from being forced to facilitate practices that conflict with their beliefs.”

 At issue is a requirement under President Barack Obama’s health care law that birth control services be covered at no additional cost.
 Obama officials included exemptions for religious organizations.
 The Trump administration expanded those exemptions and added “moral convictions” as a basis to opt out of providing birth control services.